Keyboard shortcuts

 waywall makes use of LuaJIT, an alternative implementation of Lua 5.1 which provides better performance and additional functionality.
 A list of LuaJIT’s additions is available here.

-Note: The ffi and jit packages from LuaJIT are not available in waywall.
+Note: The jit package from LuaJIT is not available in waywall.

 Instruction count limit